saviganga/musipedia-eld-asg/README.md

 3. sit back, relax, and enjoy the power of automation

+## IMPROVE...
+1. find a way to deregister outdated AMIS from the AWS console

 ## REMEMBER TO RUN TERRAFORM DESTROY TO CLEAN UP
 - in the .github/workflows/cicd.yml file, replace the 'terraform apply' run command to with 'terraform destroy'